leejoonli/code-every-day/log.md

 ## Thoughts

 Did not know how to do this the Python way.
 Did a loop and conditionals to check for edge cases.
 Some of the other answers seem intense.

+# Day 87 (5/1/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to mask a string input with hashes except the last 4 characters.

+## Thoughts

+Did a basic variable and loop to iterate through and had conditionals for whether or not to use a hash or the character in the string.